Asimov-Chuang/DeepHalo/6ydQ-3.md

 Therefore, while first-order models offer interpretability, they suffer from limited expressiveness.
 In contrast, other models are more expressive but lack the ability to control the maximum effect order and are challenging to interpret.
 DeepHalo is designed to bridge this gap, enabling the modeling of higher-order halo effects up to any desired order.
 We kindly refer the reviewer to Appendix A2.2 and A2.3 for further intuition.

 > Q: If the contribution relates to DCM behaviour modeling for the ML community, then some aspects should be considered...
+(Poor choice of (classical DCM) baselines)

 A: Regarding the choice of baselines for the experiment: Our model aims to explore the context effect.
 Therefore we mainly compare DeepHalo with the context-dependent DCM benchmark, such as Contextual MNL.
 We set mnl as a baseline because comparing MNL and Contextual MNL directly demonstrates the effect of context, and MNL can serve as a sanity check.
 To cover the context-independent DCM benchmarks you mentioned, which follow the RUM principle, we add mixed logit in featureless experiments, which can approximate any RUM model arbitrarily well.
 Regarding ML baselines, we add additional baselines with transformer (TCnet) and deep sets (FATE), as displayed below.